From Counterportation to Local Wormholes: The Paradox

-An interesting approach for investigating whether a photon detected at $D_0$ at the bottom has traveled along any of the arms C, an approach that has proven controversial\cite{Danan2013,Salih2015,Danan2015,Vaidman2014a,Salih2014a,Englert2017,Peleg2018}, is weak measurement \cite{Aharonov1988,Aharonov1990}.
-The idea is to perform sufficiently weak measurements such that their effect on individual photons lies within the uncertainty associated with the observable measured.
+An interesting approach for investigating whether a photon detected at $D_0$ at the bottom has travelled along any of the arms C, which common sense tells us should not be the case, is weak measurement on pre-selected and post-selected particles \cite{Aharonov1988}---an approach whose application has at times proven controversial in this context\cite{Danan2013,Salih2015,Danan2015,Vaidman2014a,Salih2014a,Englert2017,Peleg2018,*Englert2019}.
+The idea is to perform sufficiently weak measurements such that their effect on individual photons lies within the uncertainty associated with the observable measured, in this case the photon's path.
 When averaged over a sufficiently large number of photons, however, these measurements acquire definite, predictable values.
 One could, for instance, cause various mirrors in the setup to vibrate at different frequencies, as in reference \cite{Danan2013}, then check which of these frequencies show up in the power spectrum of classical light detected by a quad-cell photodetector $D_0$.

-An intuitive way of predicting the outcomes of such weak measurements---at least to a first order approximation---is the two-state vector formulation, TSVF \cite{Danan2013}.
+An intuitive way of predicting the outcomes of such weak measurements---at least to a first order approximation---is the two-state vector formulation, TSVF \cite{Aharonov1964,Aharonov1990,Danan2013}.
 According to the TSVF, each photon detected at detector $D_0$ is described by a forward-evolving quantum state created at the photon source at the top, and a backward-evolving quantum state created at detector $D_0$ at the bottom.
-Unless these two states overlap at a given point in space, in which case the weak value is nonzero, then any weak measurement performed there will be vanishingly small to a first order approximation.
-We can thus ask of the whereabouts of the photon during the first outer cycle for instance, between times $t_0$ and $t_4$.
-More specifically, we consider a weak measurement in arm C at time $t_2$, carried out on a beam of light, this time by means of a tilted glass slab causing a small transverse shift, much smaller than the beam width.
-Starting from the photon source at the top, and following the photon's unitary evolution, the forward-evolving state is present in arm C. And starting from detector $D_0$ at the bottom, the backward-evolving state is also present in arm C. The weak value is nonzero and therefore a weak trace is left in arm C at time $t_2$.
+Unless these two states overlap at a given point, in which case a well defined quantity related to the weak measurement, called the weak value, is nonzero, any weak measurement performed there will be vanishingly small.
+This is because any weak enough coupling to a variable $O$ of a pre- and post-selected system, such as the projection operator on the location of the mirror, results in an effective coupling to the weak value of the variable, $O_w \equiv \frac{\left\langle \Phi \right| O \left| \Psi \right\rangle}{\left\langle \Phi | \Psi \right\rangle}$, where $\left| \Psi \right\rangle$ is the forward-evolving pre-selected state and $\left\langle \Phi \right|$ is the backward-evolving post-selected state, using Dirac notation.